IPQ3/Ima_Quelle_Final_Project/README.md

 # Ima_Quelle_Final_Project
 Ima Quelle's Coding Final

   This is a turn base rpg game.
 You have 5 turns to defeat the Beast Mother.
-You can choose between two characters, Ulya or Otto, with a mouse click on either of the character.
+To start the game you press 'e'.
+You then can choose between two characters, Ulya or Otto, with a mouse click on either of the character.
 Both have individual stats that will change your experience of the game.

   Once you choose a character their stats will appear as a print on the screen when the battle begins.
 Once the battle begins you can choose between three attack options.
 If you press 'l' then you will hit a low attack.
 If you press 'h' you will have a chance to either hit a higher damage attack or a low damage attack.
 If you press 'd' you will doge the on coming attack.